AhemdMahmoud/Wish.com/README.md

 | Merchant Has Profile Picture   | Indicates whether the merchant selling the product has a profile picture on the platform      |

-## ⚠ _ Note: Not all the columns are present in the above description
+## ⚠ _ Note: Not all the columns are present in the above description🤢

-## What is the output?
+# What is the output? 🎂
-the out put is the prediction `rating for the input product`
+ ### :the out put is the prediction `rating for the input product`

 ---------------------------------
-# evaluation metric
+# evaluation metric 🎶

 ### The evaluation metric for this competition is Mean ` F1-Score`.
 The F1 score, commonly used in information retrieval, measures accuracy using the statistics` precision p and recall r`.
 Precision is the ratio of true positives (tp) to all predicted positives (tp + fp).
 Recall is the ratio of true positives to all actual positives (tp + fn).
 ### The F1 metric weights recall and precision equally, and a good retrieval algorithm `will maximize both` precision and recall simultaneously.
 Thus, moderately good performance on both will be favored over extremely good performance on one and poor performance on the other